Do Go On - 532 - Dashcon Failure

 See, this is community.

-Honestly, if you haven't said it, we could probably fit four
+Honestly, if you haven't said it,

-of those on this stage.
+we could probably fit four of those on this stage.

-If it could hold six people, we're
+If it could hold six people, we're comfy in there, you know?

 It's not even blown up.
-That's right.

-It was blown up at the start of the day.
+No, it was blown up at the start of the day.

 It deflated a little.

 But for me, a winner's a win.
-I'm

-my full hour in that ball pit
+I'm using my full hour in that ball pit.

-the ball pit became an instant meme
+So as you can imagine, the ball pit became an instant meme.

-it took over the internet
+It took over the internet.

-Within a couple of days,
+Within a couple of days, a video game developer had created DashCon Simulator 2014.

 That's very good.

-empty room with a ball pit in it.
+It was just a simulation of a big empty room with a ball pit in it.

-Sometimes I love the internet.
+I love the internet.

-So the convention wasn't exactly what the organisers
+So the convention wasn't exactly what the organisers or the attendees had hoped for.

 Response to the convention was mainly critical,

-with some speculating that it was a scam
+with some speculating that it was a scam,

-while others thought it wasn't malicious,
+while others thought it wasn't malicious.

-it was just the result of poor management or incompetence.
+It was just the result of poor management or incompetence.

 They were being ambitious, but maybe not quite pulling it off.

-as it has led to questionable decisions,
+as it has led to questionable decisions

 such as setting a comparatively high ticket price

-for a fan-run convention,
+for a fan-run convention

-announcing a partnership with actor Misha Collins' not-profit organisation random acts,
+announcing a partnership with actor Misha Collins's

 despite that not being true.